Skip to content

 1 yr (renewable)

 Enrol in a master's program or language course at a Valencia university, then transition to a work permit after graduation.
-Spanish universities are affordable compared to private Mexican universities, and the qualification is recognized across the EU.
+Spanish public universities are affordable compared to private Mexican universities, and the qualification is recognized across the EU.

 Best for: Young professionals and graduates looking to study and then work in Spain.